 To add to the basic design principals mentioned above rotor blades create their own aerodynamic problems as the operate.
 Each one of these problems has to be overcome to design an efficient rotor blade.

-Here are just a few of the aerodynamic limitations:
+Here are just some of the aerodynamic limitations to rotor blade design:

 Blade Tip Vortices

 Main rotors have to be spun at an optimum RPM to produce the maximum amount of lift for the least amount of power.
 The longer the Span or length of the blade, the faster the blade tips will travel.